danielmwatkins/obs_air-ice-ocean_coupling/README.md

 - potentially get shapefile for february sea ice extent for plotting
 - potentially get shapefiles for coastlines; it would be good to have those on the overview plots too

 Current version makes a separate dataset for each variable.
-It's fairly trivial to make these into one, I just don't have time to do that today.
+Script can be customized with different start and end dates.
+It uses xESMF to re-grid the data to a 25-km polar stereographic grid.

-## Analysis tasks and status
+## Plotting tasks and status
 ### Maps
-1. Distributed Network Map.
+1. Script TBD: Distributed Network Map.
 Indicate position of North Pole, lat/lon lines, distances in X/Y direction, and inset showing more distant buoys.
-2. Storm structure and sea ice concentration (large scale, showing the two storms).
+2. Script TBD: Storm time series and sea ice concentration (large scale, showing the two storms).
+3. `plot_storm_system`: Makes the 4x2 plot that I like showing the side by side cases.
+4. Script TBD: Need to make a new version that plots the 3x3 Ola likes with the countours of wind speed plotted over it.
+5.